anstjvkdlf/anstjvkdlf.github.io/_posts/2023-03-25-ueContextSetup.md

 ---

 # 1. gNB
-In my defination, gNB is just a server receiving data from client.
+gNB is kind of server receiving data from client.

-We called client as "UE" in telecommunication field.
+We call client as "UE" in telecommunication field.

 ## 1.1. gNB architecture
-As like other server, gNB is also seperated into three components.
+gNB is seperated into three components.

-Each component has its role.
+Each component has its own role.

 Very simply,
 - DU is unit welcoming UE.